fdieulle/sharper/README.md

 install.packages("sharper") # Not available yet
 ```

-or the development version from GitHub using devtools:
+or the development version from GitHub using `devtools`:

-If you are on linux be sure to have curl install first on your OS.
+If you are on linux be sure to have curl installed first.

 ``` R
 devtools::install_github("fdieulle/sharper")